Gun Runner (horse): Autumn

 On September 2, Gun Runner made his next start in the Woodward Stakes at Saratoga, going off as the prohibitive favorite in a field of five.
 Trainer Todd Pletcher entered two horses, with Neolithic assigned to set a fast early pace in the hopes of tiring Gun Runner, while Rally Cry was intended to close from behind.
 The race went much as expected, with Gun Runner stalking Neolithic for the first 6 furlongs before swinging to the lead on the far turn.
-Gun Runner maintained his momentum and eventually won by 10 1/4 lengths over the late-closing Rally Cry.
+Gun Runner maintained his momentum and won by 10 1/4 lengths over the late-closing Rally Cry.
 His time of 1:47.43 was the fastest Woodward Stakes since the race was moved to Saratoga in 2006 and earned Gun Runner a Beyer Speed Figure of 115.
 He was also given a Timeform US rating of 142, the highest rating that the organization had ever assigned.
-"That was better than the Whitney, just stronger, faster overall", said Geroux.
+"That was better than the Whitney, just stronger, faster overall,” said Geroux.
 "I don't think he's 100-percent cranked up yet.
 I really do think we have another step forward with him.
 We're going to need one against Arrogate."